 The heart has its own electrical system.
 It controls how the heart contracts and pumps blood—or “beats.”
 Heartbeats are known as the heart rhythm.
 But sometimes a person can get abnormal heartbeats.
 These are known as arrhythmias.
 Some kinds of dangerous arrhythmias can cause sudden cardiac arrest.
 One dangerous arrhythmia is ventricular fibrillation.
 This causes the heart’s lower chambers to flutter instead of pump.
 They can’t move blood when this happens.
 Another dangerous arrhythmia is called ventricular tachycardia.
 This causes the heart’s lower chambers to pump too fast.
 It can also cause the heart to not pump blood.

 An AED can detect these arrhythmias.
 It can then give an electric shock to the heart.
-This can help it restart at a normal rhythm and pump blood normally.
+This can help it stop an abnormal rhythm and restart a normal heart rhythm that pumps blood normally.

 Anyone can use an AED.
 Many people—such as first responders, flight attendants, and people who work in large public facilities—are trained to use an AED.
 But AEDs are also made to be used by people with no training.
 This is because it can save a person’s life in minutes.
 There may not be time to find someone who has training.
 All AEDs come with instructions.
-Many AEDs tell the user what to do with voice commands.
+Many AEDs tell the user what to do with voice commands and make the use as simple as possible.
 Whenever you are in a public place, look for an AED station.
 It could save someone's life.

 AEDs are found in many public places where a person may have sudden cardiac arrest: